Research in France

 • 4 Shaw Prizes | Maxime KONTSEVITCH (2012), Claire VOISIN (2017), Michel TALAGRAND (2019), Jean-Michel BISMUT (2021).

-The Insmi coordinates a myriad of actors with very different statutes and missions:
+The Insmi coordinates a myriad of actors with very different statuses and missions:

-• the national support units for mathematical research, including documentation and publishing, computer and technical resources, the dissemination of mathematics and interactions with companies;
+• national support units for mathematical research, including documentation and publishing, IT and technical resources, the dissemination of mathematics and interaction with industry;

-• international research centres dedicated to hosting programmes and symposia;
+• international conference centres dedicated to hosting programmes and symposia;

 • international networks and joint international research units;

-• international programmes and research schools in all countries of the world.
+• international programmes and research schools in every country in the world.

 Three international research centres for mathematicians from around the world

-At the heart of Paris, the Institut Henri Poincaré (IHP) is one of the oldest international structures dedicated to mathematics and theoretical physics.
-It organises thematic trimesters, international conferences and regular seminars, and hosts the Poincaré Chair, created in 2013 with the Clay Institute.
-The IHP also offers a wide range of activities aimed at the general public and will open in 2022 a place dedicated to exhibitions and exchanges between research, education and society, the Maison Poincaré.
+In the heart of Paris, the Institut Henri Poincaré (IHP) is one of the oldest international structures dedicated to mathematics and theoretical physics.
+It organises themed trimesters, international conferences and regular seminars, and is home to the Poincaré Chair, set up in 2013 with the Clay Institute.
+The IHP also offers a wide range of activities aimed at the general public.
+In 2023, it will open the Maison Poincaré, a place for exchanges and exhibitions dedicated to mathematics between research, education and society.

-On the Luminy-Marseille campus, the International Centre for Mathematical Encounters (Cirm) organises conferences, colloquia, thematic sessions and small group research in residence, attracting researchers from all over the world.
-The Jean Morlet Chair, which lasts six months, provides an opportunity for conferences, working groups, small group work or events for the general public on a specific scientific theme.
+On the Luminy-Marseille campus, the Centre international de rencontres mathématiques (Cirm) organises conferences, symposia, thematic sessions and small group research in residence, attracting researchers from all over the world.
+The Jean Morlet Chair, which lasts six months, provides an opportunity for conferences, working groups, small-group work and events for the general public around a specific scientific theme.

-Based in Bures-sur-Yvette, in the heart of Paris-Saclay, the Institut des Hautes Etudes Scientifiques (IHES) is a research centre and a meeting place of reference for interdisciplinary exchanges in mathematics, theoretical physics and any other science related to them.
-It is distinguished by a research based on people rather than on programmes.
+Based in Bures-sur-Yvette, within Paris-Saclay, the Institut des hautes études scientifiques (IHES) is a leading research centre and meeting place for interdisciplinary exchanges in mathematics, theoretical physics and related sciences.
+It stands out for its research based on people rather than programmes.

 Actions towards developing countries

-Cimpa, the International Centre for Pure and Applied Mathematics, promotes research in mathematics in developing countries through three major activities:
+Cimpa, the International Centre for Pure and Applied Mathematics, promotes mathematical research in developing countries through three activities:

-• The organisation of around 20 research schools per year, its historical activity;
+• organising around twenty research schools a year, its historical activity ;

 • funding the participation of young mathematicians in short international thematic programmes.